When you travel, it’s easy to get carried away with your spending. You can still soak up the summer months while keeping your finances on track.

-Summertime, and the vacationing is easy — as long as you don’t spend all your money on the way to your destination.
+Vacation is a time to relax — as long as you don’t spend all your money on the way to your destination.
 When you travel, it’s easy to get carried away with your spending in the heat of the excitement.
 You can still soak up the summer months, while keeping your finances on track.
-Whether you’re a student or a parent, check out some of my favorite summer travel saving tips.
+Whether you’re a student or a parent, check out these favorite summertime travel-saving tips.

 10 ways to save money this summer